 - Replace 3 large meals a day with several smaller meals.
 That way you won't get too hungry.

-- Talk with your doctor about an exercise plan that will help you burn calories.
+- Talk with your provider about an exercise plan that will help you burn calories.

-- Add a teaspoon of butter or olive oil to vegetables and soups.
+- Add a teaspoon (5 milliliters) of butter or olive oil to vegetables and soups.